 On the endpapers, readers are introduced to Zoom Squirrel and an additional cast of bushy-tailed characters.
-After asking readers to select one of the other Squirrels, have them create an original adventure story for their Squirrel of choice, encouraging them to draft their story either as a text-only narrative or as an illustrated story similar to I Lost My Tooth!
+After readers one of the other Squirrels, have them create an original adventure story for their Squirrel of choice, encouraging them to either draft their story as a narrative or as an illustrated story, similar to I Lost My Tooth!